 Employees want to see their growth potential in your company.
 If you have a clear culture of promoting from within, giving employees high internal mobility, you will typically see employees with tenure twice that of companies with low internal mobility.
 Internal promotions and advancements also result in employees who are three-and-a-half times more likely to be engaged.

-19. Companies with low employee engagement have higher turnover rates (Gallup)
+19. Companies with high employee engagement have lower turnover rates (Wellable)

 Employee retention is affected by a lot of factors that you can control—your company’s culture, employee engagement, and your overall onboarding process.
 Although turnover is inevitable, there are several things you can do to limit it.
 By taking note of the prevailing employee retention metrics in today’s workplace, you can take some precautions and move your business in the right direction.